serverless/serverless/docs/02-providers/aws/02-iam.md

 # Defining IAM Rights

 Serverless provides no-configuration rights provisioning by default.
 You are welcome.
-Yet, if you ungratefully require greater control over rights provisioning it graciously gets out of your way too.
-Custom provider or function level roles may be specified either by named reference or by role ARN.
+Yet, if you ungratefully require greater control over rights provisioning, more power to you.
+Custom provider or function level roles may be specified either by logical name, ARN, or "Fn::GetAtt" reference to ARN.

 Decision Trees...